-This succulent, saucy and spicy dish of Chili Tofu is based off an Indo-Chinese recipe, and flavored with tamari, ginger, garlic, coriander and cumin, making it the perfect blend of these two distinctive cuisines.
+This succulent, saucy and spicy vegan Chilli Tofu is based off an Indo-Chinese recipe, and flavored with tamari, ginger, garlic, coriander and cumin, making it the perfect blend of these two distinctive cuisines.
 Serve with rice or lo mein or Mandarin pancakes for a tasty dinner.

 Now here's the fun part.
 While substitutions usually have the effect of taking a dish away from its roots, this time, as I swapped the tofu for the paneer for my Chilli Tofu recipe, I realized that the modification makes this dish even more Chinese.
 Get it?

-- 1 block extra-firm tofu (swaddle in paper towels and place in a colander for 30 minutes with a heavy weight on top, like a saucepan, to press our any water.).
+- 14 oz extra-firm tofu (swaddle the tofu block in paper towels and place in a colander for 30 minutes with a heavy weight on top, like a saucepan, to press our any water.).
 Cut the tofu into 1-inch cubes and coat with the marinade (recipe below).

-- 1 tsp cornflour mixed into ¼ cup water
+- 1 teaspoon cornstarch (mixed into ¼ cup water)

-- 1-2 tbsp tamari (can use soy sauce instead)
+- 1-2 tablespoon tamari (can use soy sauce instead)

 - Salt to taste

-- 1 tsp tamari (can use soy sauce instead)
+- 1 teaspoon tamari (can use soy sauce instead)

 - Mix the marinade ingredients with enough water to make a paste.
 Toss the tofu cubes in it to coat.

-- Heat 2 tsp of the oil in a nonstick or cast-iron pan.
+- Heat 2 teaspoon of the oil in a nonstick or cast-iron pan.
 Saute the tofu cubes on all sides until they are golden-brown.
 Remove to a plate.

-- Heat the remaining 1 tsp of oil and add the cumin seeds.
+- Heat the remaining 1 teaspoon of oil and add the cumin seeds.
 When they sputter, add the ginger and garlic and onion.

 - Saute until the onion becomes transparent.
 Now add the coriander powder, black pepper, and minced green chilli.
 Toss to coat with the spices and then add the green pepper.